 The following standards outline the essential components of best practice in English language programming:

 The English language program (ELP) communicates to the public a written statement of its mission that is reviewed periodically.
 The mission is consistent with the program offerings and courses.

 The ELP director and academic administrative personnel have the qualifications to support the goals and objectives of their program.
 Program policies and procedures, organizational structure of the program, responsibilities of each position, statements concerning working conditions, and personnel policies for both faculty and staff are available in written form to all employees.

 Program administrators seek input from administrative personnel, ELP faculty, and students in making operational and instructional policy decisions.
 The program administration takes responsibility for budgeting and financial management to maintain a continuing program of high quality.
 The ELP is administered in accordance with the law and with regard for the safety and welfare of all employees and students.

 In order to maintain instructional continuity, there is a core of regularly employed teachers who have at least master's degrees in TESL or training and/or experience appropriate to their course assignments.
 ELPfaculty demonstrate a high quality of instruction, cross-cultural knowledge and sensitivity, and adherence to the ethical standards of the ELP and/or host institution.

 Curriculum & Instruction

-The ELP has a written curriculum, periodically updated, which includes measurable performance objectives for all levels of instruction.
+The ELP has a written curriculum, periodically updated, which includes measurable performance objectives for all levels of instruction and programs.
 The curriculum specifies the criteria for advancement and completion of the program.
 The length and intensity of program sessions are sufficient for the accomplishment of curriculum goals.